-Phone calls and visits where consumers have given express prior consent, including those responding to consumer initiated enquires are also permitted under the bans.
+Phone calls and visits where consumers have given express prior consent, including those responding to enquiries started by a consumer are also allowed under the bans.

 How to comply with the bans

 5. What steps should I take to comply with the bans?